Introduction to Resident Pets

 After a comfortable period of introductions through a barrier, or monitored encounter, increase the area and time the new kitty can explore outside his safe room.
 Allow only short periods of contact, increasing as time goes on.

-Be sure to lavish attention on all your cats to make everyone feel part of the family.
-The social interaction level may vary; you may have cats that groom, play and sleep with each other, or just tolerate the existence of the other—and that is okay, too!
+Be sure to lavish attention on all of your cats to make everyone feel part of the family.
+The social interaction level may vary; you may have cats that groom. play, and sleep with each other, or just tolerate t

 Introduction to the Resident Dog:

 First, prepare a safe room and have a clear escape route set for your new cat, as a precaution to the encounter.
-Make sure the dog does not have access to the cat’s food and water and especially the litter box!
+Make sure the dog does not have access to the cat’s food, water, and especially the litter box!
 Use a baby gate or cat door to block the dog’s access.

 When introducing your new cat to a dog, put your dog on a leash.
 Allow them to see each other (try to keep the leash loose) and then distract the dog with a treat or praise.